Garner's Modern English Usage

-Garner's Modern English Usage (GMEU), written by Bryan A. Garner and published by Oxford University Press, is a usage dictionary and style guide (or 'prescriptive dictionary') for contemporary Modern English.
+Garner's Modern English Usage (GMEU), written by Bryan A. Garner and published by Oxford University Press, is a usage dictionary and style guide (or "prescriptive dictionary") for contemporary Modern English.
 It was first published in 1998 as A Dictionary of Modern American Usage, with a focus on American English, which it retained for the next two editions as Garner's Modern American Usage (GMAU).
 It was expanded to cover English more broadly in the 2016 fourth edition, under the present title.
 The work covers issues of usage, pronunciation, and style, from distinctions among commonly confused words and phrases to notes on how to prevent verbosity and obscurity.
 In addition, it contains essays about the English language.
 An abridged version of the first edition was also published as The Oxford Dictionary of American Usage and Style in 2000.

 Editions

 The first edition was published in 1998 as A Dictionary of Modern American Usage, and released in an abridged, paperback edition in 2000 as The Oxford Dictionary of American Usage and Style.

 In 2003, the second full edition was published under the title Garner's Modern American Usage, with one-third more content than the original edition.
 A third edition was published under that title in August 2009.

 An updated edition covering British and other World Englishes was released in April 2016 under the title Garner's Modern English Usage.
 It was notable for using the Google Ngram Viewer to compare some 2,300 ratios of standard versus variant forms of usages, e.g., "Current ratio (harked back vs. harped back): 170:1" (Garner 2016, p.
 452).

 This was followed by something of a companion volume, The Chicago Guide to Grammar, Usage, and Punctuation (University of Chicago Press, May 2016), Garner's major expansion of his chapter on the topic in the last several editions of The Chicago Manual of Style.

+The fifth edition was published in 2022.